go-mojito/mojito/README.md

 </p>

 <p align="center">
-Go-Mojito is a super-modular library to bootstrap your next Go web project.
+Mojito is a super-modular library to bootstrap your next Go web project.
 It can be used for strict API-only purposes as well as server-side rendering.
 </p>

 <p align="center"><strong>SonarCloud Report</strong></p>